SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 ![Category Container](./assets/categorycontainerbuttons_1_1.gif)

 *(You can also use the **Up** and **Down** arrows on your keyboard to increase or decrease the number of words to draw from the container.)*

+The **Category Containers** form the core of the prompt generation process.
+Each container represents a specific `[CATEGORY]`, such as `[SUBJECTS], [POSES], [SETTINGS], ETC.` You can add custom words or phrases to each container, control their inclusion in prompt generation using checkboxes, and specify the **Number of Words** to draw from each `[CATEGORY]`.
+Additionally, the containers can be rearranged by dragging and dropping their headers.

 Each category container includes: